gyulabodor/realestate-webpg/README.md

 * Present the activity and image in the best possible way
 * Display different type of real estate ads like apartments, houses, hotels, industrial areas, offices.
 * Managing the ads

+Started developing a new realese of the website which will use restAPI (typescript,express server, typeorm, postgre sql) , and ReactTS for frontend.